wjenh/pidp1-mods/IOTs/Type23Drum/README.txt

 A transfer request is started immediately on execution of dcl, but the completion will appear to be delayed for the proper time, 8.5 us per drum location needed to reach the start address plus 8.5 us per word transferred.

+Some sample programs and tests are included.
+Just make to assemble them, make clean to clean up.

 drumtest.mac tests the drum implementation, covering all features and edge cases.
 When started, it will execute multiple tests, halting after each one.
 The program flags will show the test number, and the values in the AC and IO registers should match.